jimdigriz/oauth2-worker/README.md

     { ok: false, error: "..." }

+**N.B.** keys of the `headers` in both the request and response objects are lowercased (value is not changed)

-## HTTP Headers
+## Serving HTTP Headers for your Application

-Related but not needed for this project, you should set a suitable [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) (as well as some other helpful headers) when serving your main application to help you make sure only requests you know about can be made.
+Related and strongly recommended, but not needed for this project, you should set a suitable [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) (as well as some other helpful headers) when serving your main application to help you make sure only requests you have whitelisted can be made.

-A good starting point (and one that supports [AWS Cognito](https://aws.amazon.com/cognito/)) is:
+A starting example that supports [AWS Cognito](https://aws.amazon.com/cognito/) is:

     Content-Security-Policy: default-src 'self' *.amazonaws.com *.amazoncognito.com; frame-ancestors 'none'; report-uri /_/csp-reports
     X-Frame-Options: deny